oauthenticator.oauth2#

 - allowed_users c.OAuthenticator.allowed_users = Set()#

-Set of usernames that are allowed to log in.
+Set of usernames that should be allowed to login.

 - auth_refresh_age c.OAuthenticator.auth_refresh_age = Int(300)#